 Never cross intersections diagonally.

 Unless directed to do so by traffic control signals or a police officer directing traffic, you should never cross an intersection diagonally.
-If you do, you’ll be fined $50 to $500.
+If you do, you may be fined $50 to $500.

 Always use sidewalks if they are available.

-Pedestrians should not walk along the roads if there is a sidewalk available.
-If there is no sidewalk available, you may walk facing traffic on the left shoulder or on the left side.
+Pedestrians should not walk along the roadway if there is a sidewalk available.
+If there is no sidewalk available, you may walk facing traffic on the left shoulder or on the left side of the road.
 The penalty for not doing so is a fine between $50 to $500.